ibm-cloud-docs/overview/glossary/glossary.md

 {: #x4585344}

 An infrastructure in which the storage and processing of data for applications is offloaded from a mobile device into the cloud.
 With mobile cloud computing, applications are not limited to a specific carrier, but are accessed through the Web.

+### ModelOps
+{: #x9892255}

+A methodology for managing the full lifecycle of an AI model, including training, deployment, scoring, evaluation, retraining, and updating.

 ### module
 {: #x2030595}